Exodromy: Galois categories

 \subsection{Sieves \& cosieves of Galois categories}

 One can read off various facts about schemes from their Galois categories.
-In this subsection and the next, we begin to propose a dictionary between schemes and their profinite Galois categories.\footnote{This dictionary first appeared in a preprint of the first-named author \cite{Barwick:galperf}.} We continue this endevour in \cref{sect:fullfaithfulness}, as the dictionary is strongest between profinite Galois categories and \textit{perfectly reduced} schemes (\Cref{dfn:toprigid}).
+In this section and the next, we begin to propose a dictionary between schemes and their profinite Galois categories.\footnote{This dictionary first appeared in a preprint of the first-named author \cite{Barwick:galperf}.} We continue this endeavour in \cref{sect:fullfaithfulness}, as the dictionary is strongest between profinite Galois categories and schemes that admit no nontrivial universal homeomorphisms (\Cref{dfn:toprigid}).

 The following is immediate.